EpK1998/Recipes-website/README.md

-Here is the username and password for the admin: username : nissim password : barami note : change the pate for each daoimpl file txt to your path of the file.
+Here is the username and password for the admin: username : nissim password : barami note : change the path for each daoimpl file txt to your path of the file.